 Another way for it to look natural is the shade matching process your dentist will perform before the procedure.
-The composite resin comes in a variety of colors, so your dentist will choose the color that best matches your natural teeth.
+The composite resin comes in a variety of colors.
+Your dentist will choose the color that best matches your natural teeth.

 After choosing the color, your dentist will slightly etch the surface of your tooth to roughen it.
-This step, combined with the coating of conditioning liquid that is applied afterward, will help the resin material adhere and bond correctly to your tooth.
+This step, combined with the coating of conditioning liquid that a dentist applies afterward, will help the resin material adhere and bond correctly to your tooth.

 Once your dentist applies the resin, it will be molded and smoothed out to match the shape of your tooth.
 The resin then hardens after being exposed to a laser or ultraviolet lamp.
 However, the process doesn’t end there.
 After the dental bonding material hardens, your dentist will continue to trim and shape it as needed.

 Finally, the material is then polished to match the natural shine of your teeth.
-While the process might sound complicated, it only takes about thirty minutes to an hour, and our expert in cosmetic dentistry, Dr. de Cardenas, is very familiar with the procedure.
+While the process might sound complicated, it only takes about thirty minutes to an hour.
+Our expert in cosmetic dentistry, Dr. de Cardenas, is very familiar with the procedure.

 What are the Benefits of Dental Bonding?

-There are quite a few benefits to dental bonding, but one of the most notable advantages is how long-lasting it is, although it’s technically a temporary solution.
+There are quite a few benefits to dental bonding.
+However, one of the most notable advantages is how long-lasting it is, although it’s technically a temporary solution.
 Depending on how well you take care of your teeth, dental bonding usually lasts several years before you have to do the process again.

 This procedure is also extremely low risk, non-invasive, and pain-free.
-In rare cases where patients have gum and/or tooth decay, dentists may have to use anesthesia, leading to short-lived sensitivity in the area for the patient.
+In rare cases where patients have gum and/or tooth decay, dentists may have to use anesthesia.
+This could lead to short-lived sensitivity in the area for the patient.
 Again, this is rare, so the average dental bonding experience is painless and requires minimal tooth removal.

-Even better, bonding is one of the least cosmetic dentistry procedures out there, especially compared to braces and veneers.
+Even better, bonding represents one of the least intensive cosmetic dentistry procedures out there, especially compared to braces and veneers.
 However, the hardened resin material is so similar to your natural teeth, that it can stain just like your real teeth.